-Annual fees for Tier II - Planning start at \$3,600 annually and are paid monthly, in arrears.
+Annual fees for Tier II - Planning start at \$3,600 annually and are paid monthly, in advance.
 The maximum fee that will be charged for this Tier of service is \$6,600 annually.
 The fee is negotiable in certain cases, based on the complexity of the Client's situation.
 There is no minimum asset requirement to engage Acadia for this service.
-Fees for this service may be paid by electronic funds transfer or check.
-In certain cases, upon specific request, clients may elect to have Acadia's advisory fees deducted from their custodial account.
+Fees for this service may be paid by electronic funds transfer via AdvicePay.
 This service may be terminated with 30 days' notice.
-Upon termination of any agreement, the fee will be prorated and any unearned fee will be refunded to the Client.
+Upon termination of any agreement, the fee will be prorated, and any unearned fee will be refunded to the Client.
+Refunds will occur via payment to the Client's account associated with AdvicePay.